 3. Rosemary Oil Reduces DHT Levels

 We’ve all heard of the “dreaded” hormone DHT and its relationship to hair loss.
-And while there are serious misconceptions about DHT’s role in hair loss, most evidence suggests that increased scalp tissue DHT precedes hair follicle miniaturization and contributes to hair thinning and baldness.
+Evidence strongly suggests that increased scalp tissue DHT precedes hair follicle miniaturization and contributes to hair thinning and baldness.

 Fortunately, rosemary oil may reduce tissue DHT levels.

 Rosemary Oil May Reduce Tissue DHT By Blocking Androgen Receptor Activity

 This study evaluated the anti-androgen effects of rosemary leaf extract on hair growth in mice.
 These mice had their dorsal areas shaved and were treated with testosterone (a precursor of DHT) in order to interrupt hair regrowth.
 A subset of mice were then treated with topical rosemary leaf extract to see if it would have any impact on the rate at which their hair regrew.

 The findings?
 The rosemary-treated mice showed improved hair regrowth, which the investigators attributed to the inhibitory effect of the rosemary extract on androgen receptors.

 Androgen receptors are the places inside a cell where DHT binds.
 I wrote about androgen receptors here, but to recap: if a cell has no androgen receptor, testosterone can’t convert to DHT and then bind to that tissue site.

 Many people are already experimenting with powerful androgen receptor blockers – like spironolactone – to help fight hair loss (and with some success).
 But unfortunately, synthetic androgen receptors are too powerful – and despite their benefits for hair recovery – often exert feminizing effects.
 For instance, men who are becoming women often use spironolactone to reduce androgen activity and help aid their gender transition.